churchinsmyrna/R/Event-Documentation:-"Plan-B-by-Gilead-Sciences".md

             * Arrived: 9:22 PM
             * Departed: 9:50 PM

 * **"Execution of Plan B" (Welcome House, 234 Memorial Dr SW, Room 263, Atlanta, GA 30303):** The PDCM engaged in sexual activity with Ant.
 During the interaction, the PDCM, acting as the penetrative partner, performed oral copulation on Ant.
 A crystalline substance was present on Ant's penis, and upon contact, the PDCM experienced a sensation consistent with previous poisoning attempts.
+Frederick "Slim" Hall performed choreographed walk-bys inside of Welcome House, smiling at Kelvin.
+These choreographed walk-bys are conducted to cause a Pavlovian response in PDSM and served (beforehand) to ensure its compliance with provided instruction (causing it to drive the sexual activity) and (afterwards) as a reward (seeing its lover).
+Hall also monitored the sexual activity while cloaked.
     * *Note: The objective related to this interaction was to facilitate the intentional transmission of HIV.
 The presence of crystalline substances on the operative's penis was intended to cause rectal abrasions, ensuring contact with the PDCM's bloodstream upon ejaculation.*
     * Arrived: 9:50 PM
     * Departed: 11:05 PM